ledger/ledger/doc/GLOSSARY.md

 each posting.
 The state is usually set for an entire transaction at once with a mark after the date.
 The marks are **&#42;** (cleared), **!**
 (pending), or no mark (uncleared).
-The interpretation of this state is up to the user, but is typically used in bank reconcilations or differentiating time worked versus billed.
+The interpretation of this state is up to the user, but is typically used in bank reconciliations or differentiating time worked versus billed.
 Ledger supports reports and filters based on state.
 [&sect; Transaction State](http://www.ledger-cli.org/3.0/doc/ledger3.html#Transaction-state);